pwdd/pwdd.github.io/_posts/2016-09-07-running-shell-commands-with-clojure.md

     (System/exit 0))
 ```

-The other situation was getting the console width.
+The other situation in which I need to run a shell command was to get the console width.
 In this case, it took me a lot of research to find this solution (I didn't come up with it).

 ```clojure
 (defn get-console-width